Jacksonville Ice

 The facility served as the home arena for the Jacksonville Bullets, which were owned by Jacksonville Ice owner Bob Sabourin.
 Later, the Jacksonville Barracudas of the Southern Professional Hockey League (SPHL) used it for training and as an alternate arena when scheduling conflicts precluded them from using their usual venue, the Jacksonville Veterans Memorial Arena.
-The Barracudas would later play their 2007–2008 season at the rink.
-The facility has also been used by the various amateur hockey and ice skating clubs, and by the University of Florida Gators club hockey team.
+The Barracudas would later declare the Community First Igloo as their home rink.

+In 2025, Community First Igloo became the official host for the AAU National Hockey Tournaments.